Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae

 At the disc scale height, we set the density as

 In a 3-D disc, the density structure is not spherically symmetric around the planet.
-The factor of 1.33 in Equation \ref{eq:Hmid} considers this effect for the averaged density at $H$ away from the planet center.
-Since that the envelope is normally radiative at $H$, the temperature at $r=H$ is derived in \cite{Zhu2021}:
+The factor of 1.33 in Equation \ref{eq:Hmid} considers this effect at $H$ away from the planet center.
+Considering that the envelope is normally radiative at $H$, the temperature at $r=H$ can be derived using

-with $r=H$, and $a_r$ in Equation \ref{eq:Trtest} is the radiation constant.
+with $r=H$ \citep{Zhu2021}, where $a_r$ in Equation \ref{eq:Trtest} is the radiation constant.
 Then, we can derive $P(H)=\mathcal{R}\rho(H)T(H)/\mu$, where $\mathcal{R}$ is the gas constant and the mean molecular weight $\mu$ is assume to be 2.35 at $r=H$.
-With $P(H)$ and $T(H)$ known, we can integrate the structure equations by choosing some luminosity $L$.
+With $P(H)$ and $T(H)$ known, we can integrate the structure equations by giving a luminosity $L$.
 We iterate the $L$ values until the envelope mass within the planetary boundary $r_p$ equals the desired mass $m_{env}$.
 Based on the bounded region revealed in simulations of \cite{Zhu2021}, $r_p$ is chosen as 1/10 of $min\{r_{B}, r_{H}\}$.
 We have verified that using $r_p=min\{r_{B}, r_{H}\}$ does not affect our results.